viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-manage-using-cli.md

 A Connected Cache Azure resource is a top-level Azure resource under which cache nodes can be created.

-To create an Connected Cache Azure resource, use `az mcc ent resource create`
+To create a Connected Cache Azure resource, use `az mcc ent resource create`

 ```azurecli-interactive
 az mcc ent resource create --mcc-resource-name mymccresource --resource-group myrg